linuxmuster/linuxmuster-adminui/docs_src/index.rst

 Ajenti
 ------

-Linuxmuster-webui7 is based on the server admin panel `Ajenti <https://github.com/ajenti/ajenti/tree/master>`_ and only adds some plugins for a complete integration into a linuxmuster.net environment.
+Linuxmuster-adminui is based on the server admin panel `Ajenti <https://github.com/ajenti/ajenti/tree/master>`_ and only adds some plugins for a complete integration into a linuxmuster.net environment.
 The plugins are written in `Python <https://www.python.org/>`_ and `AngularJS <https://angularjs.org/>`_.

 If you want to learn or contribute to this project, you need first to be ease with `Ajenti's install and dev documentation <http://docs.ajenti.org/en/latest/index.html>`_.